 The international operations also include GM’s presence in China with vehicles developed and marketed under the Baojun, Buick, Cadillac, Chevrolet and Wuling brands.

 GM Corporate also falls under the automotive segment but its revenue contribution has been negligible.
 As a result, I have excluded the revenue from GM Corporate in some of the charts below.

 The following snapshot shows GM revenue disaggregations which is extracted from the company financial report.

 As you can see from the above snapshot, GM automotive revenue is derived primarily from sales of new vehicles, parts and accessories.
-Besides, sales of used vehicles and services are also part of GM total automotive revenue.
+Besides, sales of used vehicles and services are also part of GM’s automotive revenue.

 Revenue from China

 GM does not derive any revenue from the automotive business in China.
-Instead, GM accounted the business operation in China through Equity Income in the income statements.
+Instead, GM recognizes the revenue from China through Equity Income in the income statements.
 The reason is that GM does not own more than 50% of equity in all the joint ventures in China.
-As such, GM recognizes the automotive China joint ventures as associates instead of subsidiaries.
+From accounting perspective, GM treated the automotive China joint ventures as associates rather than subsidiaries.

 Here is a quote taken from the company financial report regarding non-consolidated affiliates (China Joint Ventures):